Loading...

 Then when you want to get the changes from the main repository:

-In this command we're syncing with the contrib
+In this command we're syncing with the main

-branch, but you can of course choose another one if needed.
+branch, but you can choose another one if needed.

 More information on how this works can be found on the thoughtbot blog.